 SAAG = 4.23 g/dL − 3.54 g/dL = 0.69 g/dL

-Because the fluids in the human body are in dynamic equilibrium, it is critical for both albumin measurements to be carried out at one time.
+Because the fluids in the human body are in dynamic equilibrium, it is critical for both albumin measurements to be carried out at the same time.

-Importantly, varying albumin levels during ascites affect the calculation of calcium level.
-This inaccuracy can, however, be corrected for with the help of our corrected calcium calculator.
+Importantly, varying albumin levels during ascites affect the calculation of calcium levels.
+We can correct this inaccuracy can, however, with the help of our corrected calcium calculator.

-SAAG < 1.1 g/dL (<11 g/L)indicates ascites of non-portal nature, or a peritoneal origin (for example peritonitis).
-This range corresponds to an exudate nature of the ascitic fluid.
+SAAG < 1.1 g/dL (<11 g/L)indicates ascites of non-portal nature or a peritoneal origin (for example, peritonitis).
+This range corresponds to the exudate nature of the ascitic fluid.